Apocopation in Spanish: 15 Official Examples of Shortened Words

 Recién desayuné.
 (I have just eaten breakfast.)

 Spanish is less flexible than English in the use of apocopation.
-This post is an example of how you have to bear in mind some rules and exceptions if you want to get it right every time!
+You have to bear in mind some rules and exceptions if you want to get it right every time!

-Follow the rules and you will add these 15 pairs of words into your everyday conversations in the blink of an eye.
+Follow those rules and you will add these 15 pairs of words into your everyday conversations in the blink of an eye.

 Stay curious and, as always, happy learning!